callnow

 • Inefficient Operations: inefficiencies mean that operational costs increase because of ineffective technologies ir manual processes in business operations.
 For instance, a firm that processes a high level of inventory may end up with high warehousing and administrative costs.

-• Excessive Administrative Staff: Having excess people in the administration makes the overhead costs very high.
-If, for example, a company hires any administrative staff above the optimum level needed, then the salary and additional benefits to be paid can elevate overhead costs.
+• Excessive Administrative Staff: Excess administrative staff raises overhead costs.
+If a company hires administrative staff above the optimum level needed, then the salary and additional benefits to be paid can elevate overhead costs.

 • High Facility Costs: Hiked overhead is also associated with higher office or manufacturing space costs, such as high rent or electricity use.
 For example, an organization operating from a posh business building may experience overly high rent and utilities costs.